deanebarker/url-stemming/README.md

 **ReorderQuerystringArguments** (bool)
 Querystring arguments will be reordered alphabetically

-**RemoveGlobbing** (bool)
-Double- and single-dot URL segments will be resolved by walking back the parent path when necessary.

 ## Built-in Stemming

 `UrlStemmer` uses `UrlBuilder` under the hood, and there are three built-in stemming formats that it imposes which cannot be changed.
 However, in most cases, these are acceptable and even desirable.